Keiya Shiihashi

-Keiya Shiihashi (椎橋 慧也, Shiihashi Keiya) is a Japanese professional footballer who plays as a defensive midfielder or a centre back for club Nagoya Grampus.
+Keiya Shiihashi (椎橋 慧也, Shiihashi Keiya) is a Japanese professional footballer who plays as a defensive midfielder or a centre back for club Avispa Fukuoka, on loan from Nagoya Grampus.

 Career

-Keiya Shiihashi joined J1 League club Vegalta Sendai in 2016.
+Shiihashi joined J1 League club Vegalta Sendai in 2016.
 On April 26, 2017, he debuted in J.League Cup (v Shimizu S-Pulse).

 In December 2023, it was announced that Shiihashi would be joining Nagoya Grampus for the 2024 season.

 Personal life

 On February 1, 2025, Shiihashi and actress Lisa Oda jointly announced their marriage on Instagram and revealed that they got married in December of last year.